CyberDefender369/Active-Directory-Home-Lab/README.md

 <h1>Active Directory Home Lab</h1>

 <h2>Description</h2>
 This project consists of basic Active Directory (AD) configurations.
-An Organizational Unit (OU), Domain Controller (DC), and Dynamic Host Configuration Protocol (DHCP) server were a few of the components configured.
-Some networking configurations were implemented as well.
+Some of the components configured include Organizational Unit (OU), Domain Controller (DC), and Dynamic Host Configuration Protocol (DHCP).
+Simple networking configurations were implemented as well.
 Additionally, a RHEL client was added to the AD domain.

-Note:For redundancy reaons there are 45 screenshots in the project walk-through.
-Hopefully, the redundancy leaves no room for confusion if a student/beginner happens to come across this lab.

 <h2>Languages and Utilities Used</h2>

-- <b>PowerShell</b>
+- PowerShell
-- <b>VirtualBox</b>
+- VirtualBox

 <h2>Environments Used </h2>

-- <b>Windows 10</b> (21H2)
+- Windows 10 (21H2)
-- <b>Windows Server 2019</b>
+- Windows Server 2019
-- <b>RHEL 9.2</b>
+- RHEL 9.2

+<h2>Note</h2>
+For redundancy reasons there are 45 screenshots in the project walk-through.
+Hopefully, the redundancy leaves minimal confusion for students/beginners wanting to replicate this lab.
 <h2>Project Walk-Through:</h2>

 <p align="center">